-- Backing up the NerveCenter database.
-See Backing up the Database on page 209. - Checking to see that there is available disk space for each log file. - Checking log files to make sure they are truncating to the correct size.
-See Specifying Settings for Log Management on page 191. - Checking for logged errors or messages in the event viewer for Windows or the system log files for UNIX.
+- Backing up the NerveCenter database. - Checking to see that there is available disk space for each log file. - Checking log files to make sure they are truncating to the correct size.
+See "Specifying Settings for Log Management" on page 149. - Checking for logged errors or messages in the UNIX system log files.
 These errors or messages could indicate problems that could be currently affecting NerveCenter performance or could later develop into a problem. - Checking all your NerveCenter Server's Server Status pages to make sure all necessary connections are available.
-See Viewing NerveCenter Server Status on page 46.
+See "Viewing NerveCenter Server Status" on page 28.
 You will want to monitor information on the following tabs: - Node Source: Is the connection with the node data source still available? - Inform Configuration: Is the inform recipient list current? - Connected NerveCenter: Does this list show all the NerveCenter Servers that may potentially send the active server an inform packet? - Updating any relevant changes in IP addresses, such as the location of a node data source or inform recipients. - Keeping various NerveCenter login rights current to reflect changes in personnel.
-See Managing NerveCenter Security on page 165. - Maintaining your network management platform with good procedures.
-For example, in Network Node Manager running ovtopofix -a weekly to reconcile the Network Node Manager databases. - Monitor the LogMatrix Software Technical Support Web for news ideas and procedures at www.logmatrix.com.
+See "Managing NerveCenter Security" on page 141. - Maintaining your network management platform with good procedures.